sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-04.md

 ## Activity 1: Define Agents and Roles

-When dealing with multiple agents, clear agent roles is important to avoid conflicts and making sure  customer gets the most appropriate response.
+When dealing with multiple agents, clear agent roles are important to avoid conflicts and making sure the customer gets the most appropriate response.

 ### Add Selection Strategy for Agent Selection